survivejs/react-book/manuscript/03_webpack_and_react.md

 ## Developing First React View

+It is time to add a first application level dependency to our project.
+Hit `npm i react --save` to get React installed.
+This will save React to `dependencies` section of `package.json`.
+Later on we'll be using this information to generate a vendor build for the production version.
+I find it to be a good practice to separate application and development level dependencies this way.

-Hit `npm i react --save` at the project root to add React to our project.
-As a next step we can start developing our Kanban application.
+Now that we got that out of the way we can start to develop our Kanban application.
 First we should define `App`.
 This will be the core of our application.
 It represents the high level view of it and works as an entry point.
 Later on it will orchestrate it all.

 **app/components/App.jsx**